TABLE OF CONTENTS

 As it stands now, CBD or cannabidiol is not yet categorized.
 The United Nations is trying its best to see how it can put this non-psychoactive, but medically and essentially beneficial product into the right cannabis category.
-The idea that CBD benefit is just a figment of one’s imagination is false.
-The Food and Drug Administration (FDA) has now come to realize the importance of CBD benefit and has even affirmed that it has many benefits.
+The idea that CBD benefit is just a figment of one's imagination is false.
+The Food and Drug Administration (FDA) has now come to realize the importance of CBD.
+It has even affirmed that it has many benefits.
 Now, the FDA through the United Nations is asking the public for help by commenting on the various successful experiences one has had with CBD.

 In the Federal Register, a well-known publication, officials at the FDA were asking for comments about CBD benefit.
 They are looking for information on CBD to determine how the United Nations under the World Health Organization would categorize it under the 1971 Convention on Psychotropic Substances.
 Can you believe that?
 We have come a long way with this.
-The FDA is asking for the consumer’s help in deciding how to categorize CBD and this should mean a lot to the public.
+The FDA is asking for the consumer's help in deciding how to categorize CBD and this should mean a lot to the public.
 They have fully acknowledged that CBD has a beneficial impact on patients who suffer from neurological conditions or disorders.
-What a milestone to reach!
+Such a great milestone to reach!

 What It Means?

 What does this mean?
 It means that you have a personal story or any pertinent information about using CBD and have any idea about CBD benefit; you should go to the federal website and make your comments.
 You have up until September 13, 2017 to do so.
 After September 13, the FDA will not accept any input.

 The UN World Health Organization (WHO) is currently reviewing 17 substances and CBD is one of them.
 The UN World Health Organization is not looking at the CBD status directly under the Controlled Substances Act.
 However, they are doing an indirect observation of the effect so as to influence the conflict of marijuana as it relates to how the federal government categorizes it.